tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 Oblivious DoH Query messages must carry the following information:

 1. A symmetric key under which the DNS response will be encrypted.
-The AEAD algorithm used for the client's symmetric key is the same as the one used for the server's public key.
+The AEAD algorithm used for the client's response key is the one associated with the server's public key.
 2. A DNS query message which the client wishes to resolve.

 The key and message are encoded using the following structure: